Teleseer Custom CSV Parser

 • "machine name"hostname

-• "ip address"ip (does not overwrite existing values)
+• "ip address"ip (adds but does not overwrite existing values)

 • "manufacturer"manufacturer

-• All other columns are added as tags (e.g., column_name: value).
+• Any additional columns are added as tags in column_name: value format.

 Splunk CSV